-2.2 Life Expectancy Pension
+2.2 Life expectancy pension

 If you choose to receive a life expectancy pension, then the amount you get paid is fixed and other payments may only be made to pay the Superannuation Contributions Surcharge on your behalf.
 The amount you get paid may only be varied each year by applying the CPI to the amount you were paid the previous year.
-A life expectancy pension is only available after you reach Normal Retirement Age or Service Pension Age.
-A life expectancy pension must be payable for your life expectancy (if your life expectancy is less than

-15 years) or for at least 15 years (if your life expectancy is greater than 15 years).
+A life expectancy pension is only available after you reach Normal Retirement Age or Service Pension Age (but note that this restriction will be removed effective 20 September 2004).
+Until 20 September 2004, a life expectancy pension must be payable for your life expectancy (if your life expectancy is less than 15 years) or for at least 15 years (if your life expectancy is greater than 15 years).
+On and after 20 September 2004, the term of the life expectancy pension is determined by your Life Expectancy (although you may choose to calculate your life expectancy as if you were 5 years younger).

-2.3 Allocated Pension
+2.3 Allocated pension

-If you choose to receive an allocated pension, then the amount you get paid and how that amount may be varied is not specified in the Trust Deed.
+If you choose to receive an allocated pension under the terms of this trust deed, then the amount you get paid and how that amount may be varied is not specified in the trust deed.
 There are certain minimum rules though.
 You will receive a payment at least annually and the amount of those payments are restricted to maximum and minimum levels - these are calculated by reference to the balance in your pension account and your age.

-2.4 Flexi Pension
+2.4 Market linked pension